InstallerClean

 What is InstallerClean?

 InstallerClean finds and removes unneeded files from C:\Windows\Installer, the hidden folder on every Windows PC that quietly accumulates installer copies and patch files.
 Windows never cleans this folder up.
 Disk Cleanup doesn't touch it.
-Over years it grows to tens of gigabytes, and on machines with Adobe Acrobat it can exceed 100 GB.
+DISM is for a different folder entirely.
+Over years it grows to tens of gigabytes, and on machines with heavy MSI-using software (Adobe Acrobat is a frequent culprit) it can pass 100 GB.

 Safety is the default.
-Delete sends files to the Recycle Bin, so anything removed can be restored.
-Move copies files to a folder you choose, so you can keep them offline before committing.
-Nothing is touched until you confirm.
-Pending-reboot detection warns if Windows updates could affect the scan results.
+Delete sends files to the Recycle Bin; if the Recycle Bin isn't available for that drive, it offers to move them or asks for explicit consent instead of silently deleting for good.
+Move copies files to a folder you choose, so you can keep them aside before committing.
+Nothing is touched until you confirm, and both actions can be cancelled while running.
+Pending-reboot detection blocks a clean if Windows updates in flight could make it unsafe.

-InstallerClean is written in C# on .NET 8 with a WPF interface.
-MIT licensed, no telemetry, no account, no network activity unless you click Check for updates.
+Written in C# on .NET 10 with a WPF interface.
+Apache 2.0 licensed, no telemetry, no account, no ads, and the only network activity is an optional check of GitHub for a newer version, which you can turn off.